merrillrudd/datamoderate/README.md

 * Output files for generated population -- true values found in `om`
  * True population values in `om/Report.sso`
  * Length composition in `om/data.ss_new`
-* Sample individuals per year to generate length composition (e.g. `N1000` for 1000 samples per year)
+* Sample individuals per year to generate length composition
  * `perfect.ss` used `SS_splitdat` to find perfect information on the length composition
  * `ss3.dat` sampled N number of individuals from the perfect length composition using multinomial
  * Number of years of length data for estimation models -- all use `ss3.dat` but will adjust the number of years of length to include (e.g. `L100` uses 100 years, `L75` uses 75 years, `L1` uses last year only)